-- Association for CTE of Nebraska.
+- Program Development.
+A description of stakeholder involvement in the program of study development process can be found in section B(2)(c)(ii) of this Plan. - Association for CTE of Nebraska.
 Nebraska CTE will maintain and strengthen its partnership with the Association for Career and Technical Education of Nebraska (ACTEN) to aid in the informed planning, development, implementation, and evaluation of CTE.
 ACTEN is the professional organization for CTE educators in the State, and whose members include teachers, administrators, teacher educators, career counselors, teacher candidates, business partners and other professionals who support or advocate for career and technical education. - Local Advisory Committee.
 All local recipients in Nebraska are encouraged to have an advisory committee that functions at the local or regional level to assist educators and partners in planning, conducting, and evaluating their program offerings, curricula, and operations.
 Ideally, an advisory committee would exist for each program area.
 Nebraska CTE provides professional learning opportunities for advisory committees to establish best practices and to help educators and business and industry representatives strengthen their CTE programs.
 Each advisory committee should be made up of individuals with experience and expertise in the occupational field(s) that the program serves along with educators, school counselors and guidance professionals, students, and parents.
 Their role is to provide input on the design, development, implementation, evaluation, maintenance, and refinement of CTE programs.
 Advisory committees present an opportunity for the community to be linked to the educational system, and as such, should promote ongoing communication and collaboration among education, business, and industry, strengthen program alignment with local and regional workforce needs and economic development efforts, and promote career pathways throughout the community.
 Nebraska CTE suggests and encourages the active and meaningful involvement of parents, students, academic and CTE educators, administrators, faculty, career guidance and academic counselors, local businesses (including small businesses), and labor organizations in the planning, development, and implementation of CTE programs.
 The planning, development, implementation, and evaluation of a CTE program is carried out at the local level.